getsolus/help-center-docs/docs/packaging/creating-a-new-package.md

 Add the tree package, which recursively lists directories in a tree like manner.

-**Test Plan**

-- Launched the application
-- Exercised the UI
-- Exercised some feature

-**Checklist**

-- [] Package was built and tested against unstable
+Resolves getsolus/packages#issuenumber
 ```

+Where `issuenumber` is the issue number of the package request.

 For more information on suitable commit messages, please check the [tooling central documentation](https://github.com/solus-project/tooling-central/blob/master/README.rst#using-git).

-- If you want to link this pull request to an existing package request, simply mention it in your commit message (use the full URL): `The inclusion of <somepackage> resolves https://github.com/getsolus/packages/issues/123`
-- If you need a change to depend on another change, mention it in the commit message too (use the full URL): `Depends on https://github.com/getsolus/packages/issues/234`
+If you need a change to depend on another change, mention it in the commit message too (use the full URL): `Depends on https://github.com/getsolus/packages/issues/234`

 Next, you'll [submit a pull request for review](submitting-a-pull-request.mdx).